jtfogarty/utilities/k8s/RKE2/roles/add-agent/README.md

 ## Configuration

 Ensure that the following are properly configured:
-1. The 'agents' group in the Ansible inventory is correctly defined with all agent nodes.
+1. The 'agent_nodes' group in the Ansible inventory is correctly defined with all agent nodes.
 2. The first server node ('server1') is properly initialized and has a valid join token.
 3. The `vip` variable is correctly set to the Virtual IP address configured in pfSense.
 4. pfSense is configured to load balance traffic to the Kubernetes API server (port 6443) across all server nodes.